-Chapter 3 focuses on the transportation network in the Town combined with issues and opportunities for the roadway and active transportation network to support the current and future population of Wellton.
+Chapter three focuses on the transportation network in the Town of Wellton combined with issues and opportunities for the roadway and active transportation network to support the current and future population of Wellton.
 The end of this chapter contains goals and policies designed to address the transportation network in Wellton.